Marker2K24/Empty-Bootloader-Compiler/SECURITY.md

 ## Reporting a Vulnerability

-If you believe that you have found vulnerablility in this project you can fill out a form [here](https://forms.office.com/r/TQXvWbdKx9).
+If you believe that you have found vulnerablility in this project you can report it here.

 <!-- Use this section to tell people how to report a vulnerability.